 Child under age 19.
 If your child is under 19 at the end of the year, the gross income test does not apply.
-Your child can have any amount of income and you can still claim an exemption if the other exemption tests, including the support test, are met.
+Your child can have any amount of income and you can still claim an exemption if the other dependency tests, including the support test, are met.

 Example.
 Marie, 18, earned \$3,000.
 Her father provided more than half her support.
-Because Marie is under 19, the gross income test does not apply.
-If the other exemption tests were met, Marie's father can claim an exemption for her.
+Because Marie is under 19, the gross income